 TEXT OF ALL PROPOSED AMENDMENTS to be voted on at the February 21, 2023 Faculty Senate Meeting

-The initally proposed amendments were introduced at the February 15, 2022, Faculty Senate meeting.
+The initially proposed amendments were introduced at the February 15, 2022, Faculty Senate meeting.
 Faculty feedback was solicited widely via open fora and Qualtrics.
-Edits were made based on this feedback, and the SLU President and Provost have approved the proposed amendments.
-The final text of the amendments will be presented at the March 22nd Faculty Senate meeting.
-The Senate will be asked to vote to approve the amendments at its April 19th meeting so the Board of Trustees can consider them at its early May meeting.
+Edits were made based on this feedback, and the SLU president and provost approved the proposed amendments.
+The final text of the amendments was presented at the March 22 Faculty Senate meeting, with the intention that the Senate vote to approve the amendments at its April 19 meeting so the Board of Trustees could consider them at its early May meeting.